scala/scala-lang/blog/_posts/2021-02-16-preventing-version-conflicts-with-versionscheme.md

 layout: blog-detail
 post-type: blog
 by: Eugene Yokota, Julien Richard-Foy
-title: Improving the Scala Library Ecosystem
+title: Preventing Version Conflicts with versionScheme
 ---

 One of the things that makes Scala powerful and fun to use is its library ecosystem — spanning across the Maven ecosystem for JVM, and npm for Scala.js.
 We can use libraries to do operations like download files from the web, or we can use it to adopt different programming paradigms.
 The library ecosystem allows us to write more useful programs with less effort.